CamposRF/HOWLish/README.md

 ### HOWLish

 The backbone of my work is to be able to detect wolf howling events in recorded soudscapes.
 In the modern age, it makes little sense to invest hours of operators' time into manual classification; which although possible is not scalable, much less to the magnitude of wolf occurence.
 Since 2020, some time before I was able to get my PhD grant, I started collected soundscapes in Portugal and in Spain, and manually labeling them for wolf howling events.
 When it came the time to disign how to leverage

+This repository has been censored in the scope of ongoing paper submission.